-Oktoberfest Tents and the Foods They Specialize In:
+Oktoberfest Foods Tents and The Food They Specialize In:

-To make the most of your Oktoberfest visit and to make sure that you don’t miss out on enjoying your favourite Oktoberfest taste sensation, it’s useful to know which tents specialize in what food.
-Here are some of them:
+To make the most of your Oktoberfest visit, it’s useful to know which tents specialize in what food.
+This is to make sure that you don’t miss out on enjoying your favourite Oktoberfest food sensation.

-- Bratwurst can be found at Zur Bratwurst, which is not really a tent but rather a two storied, timber house.
+- Bratwurst can be found at Zur Bratwurst.
+This is not really a tent but rather a two storied, timber house.